kkilobyte67/ditch-policy-password/README.md

-# ditch-policy-password
+# ditch-restrictions

 ## Table of Contents
 * [DISCLAIMER!!!](#disclaimer)
 * [Policy-password.md](policy-password.md)
 * [ext-remover.md](ext-remover.md)
-# A guide on how to get your school's Wi-Fi password
+# A guide on how to get your schools Wi-Fi password + More ext remover Methods!

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>